lizadeka/supply-chain-logistics-analytics/README.md

 # 🚛 Supply Chain & Logistics Analytics Dashboard

-## 👥 A Collaborative Project by Liza Deka & Shubh Srivastava

 An end-to-end Business Intelligence project that analyzes logistics operations using **SQL (PostgreSQL on Neon)** and **Microsoft Power BI**.
 The project analyzes 500,000+ logistics records across 14 interconnected relational tables to transform raw logistics data into interactive dashboards that provide actionable insights into revenue, customer performance, fleet operations, driver performance, and delivery efficiency.

 ---